testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

 Your account will be instantly banned and you may be reported to the Scratch Team or security services if your project does this.

 ## Profanity / Curse words
-We have decided to completly ban profanity, using profanity around the site at all will cause your project to be deleted, but if it gets too bad you will be banned from Snail IDE.
+We have decided to completely ban profanity, using profanity around the site at all will cause your project to be deleted, but if it gets too bad you will be banned from Snail IDE.

 ## Limits on Blood and Violence
 If your project contains large amounts of blood, it must have a warning somewhere at the start of the project and in the project instructions.